hankhjliao/hankhjliao.github.io/content/blog/2022-12-04-docker-cheatsheet/index.md

 1. Volume is managed by Docker.
 (Default: /var/lib/docker/volumes/ on Linux)
 2. When the container stops, the tmpfs mount is removed, and files written there won’t be persisted.
-3. tmpfs mount is only for linux.
+3. tmpfs mount is only for Linux.

 ## Command: Image